philite/sp_face_recog/README.md

-#This git contains scriptfile of the mini project which is part of the Script Programming class
+# This git contains scriptfile of the mini project which is part of the Script Programming class

+## Requirements
+- dlib
+- OpenCV2
+- numpy

-(c) this git is copyrighted!
+### (c) this git is copyrighted!